blbadger/blbadger.github.io/autoencoder-representation.md

 ![modified batchnorm autoencoder]({{https://blbadger.github.io}}/deep-learning/autoencoder_denoising_1batch.png)

 This provides evidence for the idea that the learning of $\gamma$ and $\beta$ only across a single image gives outputs that are statistically similar to the uncorrupted original input.
 One can think of batch normalization as enforcing general statistical principles on the synthesized images.
-For each layer (also called a feature map) of a convolution, batch normalization learns the appropriate mean and standard deviation across all samples $n$ in that batch and all spatial locations $m$ necessary for copying a batch of images.
+For each convolutional weight layer (also called a feature map), batch normalization learns the appropriate mean and standard deviation across all samples $n$ in that batch and all spatial locations $m$ necessary for copying a batch of images.
 During the image synthesis process, batch normalization is capable of enforcing these learned statistics on the generated images.

 It may be wondered whether batch normalization is necessary for accurate input representation in deep layers of the Unet autoencoder after training.
 The answer to this question is no, as with or without batch normalization the trained Unet output layer has equivalent representation ability of the input.

 ![no batchnorm autoencoder]({{https://blbadger.github.io}}/deep-learning/unet_nobn_representations.png)

+To conclude, we find that batch normalization is not necessary for input denoising but does help enforce statistical priors in the representation for aspects such as color balance.
+Layer-only normalization as gives us approximately the same sampling denoising abilities as the full batch normalization, suggesting that it is the learned $\beta, \gamma$ parameters applied to each layer that are most importance for enforcing these priors, not the ability to compare across multiple samples themselves.

 ### Representations in Unet generative models with Attention